 Religion and the Death Penalty In the 1970s, the National Association of Evangelicals (NAE), representing more then 10 million conservative Christians and 47 denominations, and the Moral Majority, were among the Christian groups supporting the death penalty.
 NAE's successor, the Christian Coalition, also supports the death penalty.
 Today, Fundamentalist and Pentecostal churches, as well as the Church of Jesus Christ of Latter-day Saints (Mormons), support the death penalty — typically on biblical grounds, specifically citing the Old Testament (Bedau, 1997).
 Although formerly also a supporter of capital punishment, the Roman Catholic Church now opposes the death penalty.
 In addition, most Protestant denominations, including Baptists, Episcopalians, Lutherans, Methodists, Presbyterians, and the United Church of Christ, oppose the death penalty.

-Women and the Death Penalty Women have, historically, not been subject to the death penalty at the same rate as men.
+Women and the Death Penalty Women have, historically, not been given the death penalty at the same rate as men.
 They commit far fewer murders than men, and often the victims are relatives or acquaintances.
-From the first woman executed in the U.S., Jane Champion, who was hanged in James City, Virginia in 1632, to the 2014 execution of Suzanne Basso in Texas, women have constituted only 3% of U.S. executions.
+From the first woman executed in the U.S., Jane Champion, who was hanged in James City, Virginia in 1632, to the present, women have constituted only about 3% of U.S. executions.
 In the modern era of the death penalty, that percentage has shrunk to about 1% of executions.
-As of February 2016, only 16 women have been executed since the death penalty was reinstated.
-(O'Shea, 1999, with updates by DPIC).
+As of February 2016, only 16 women have been executed since the death penalty was reinstated in 1976.
+(O'Shea (1999) with updates by DPIC).

 8 / 10